NintendoWii/TheGreaterWall/README.md

 The Greater Wall must be run in an administrative PowerShell ISE window.
 ***
 ***
-### New Features
+### New Features 9-20-2022
 * New Module!
 AppCompatCache
 * New feature!
-Ability to categorize results by operating system when analyzing outliers
+Ability to categorize results by operating system prior to analyzing outliers
-* Automatically records Op Notes
-* Modify and Restore AuditPolicy to enable event log generation on remote devices

 ### Coming soon
 * MITRE ATT&CK crosswalk